pawlovskiii/applab-website/README.md

 See the live version of [AppLab](https://pawlovskiii.github.io/applab-website/).

 The project was mainly about learning of usage of responsive web design (RWD).
 Within mobile first methodology.
+Secondly I tried to improve my BEM skills around proper naming the CSS classes.

 **Main features**:

-- HTML Semantic Elements
+- RWD
 - BEM
-- RWD
+- HTML Semantic Elements

 ## 💡 Technologies